lmcai/BOT-6276C-Phylogenomics/Lab3_ASTRAL/README.md

 ## 2. Getting onto the server

 We will be using the ASTRAL version available on HiPerGator.
-Note that this is not the latest version.
-If you need to use some of the recently enabled function in the future, you can install aster using conda (see tutorial: https://github.com/chaoszhang/ASTER/blob/master/tutorial/astral4.md).
+Note that this is not the latest version of astral.
+If you need to use some of the recently enabled functions in the future, you can install aster using conda (see tutorial: https://github.com/chaoszhang/ASTER/blob/master/tutorial/astral4.md).

 By now, you should be able to: